 The "zone of danger" rule is followed in a fair number of states.
 This rule requires that the plaintiff was close enough to the defendant’s negligent act that the plaintiff was at immediate risk of physical harm.
 Like the impact rule, the zone of danger rule limits an NIED claim to emotional harm based almost exclusively on fear of injury.

-In addition to following either the impact, zone of danger or foreseeability rule, most states also require that the plaintiff’s emotional harm was so severe that it created physical symptoms.
+In addition to following either the "impact", "zone of danger", or "foreseeability" rules, most states also require that the plaintiff’s emotional harm be so severe that it created physical symptoms.

 Depending on the state, physical symptoms might include loss of appetite or sleeplessness.
 In other words, the "physical" symptoms need not be severe, but simply observable and objective.

 This requirement theoretically prevents a plaintiff from claiming to have experienced severe emotional harm based solely on his or her description of an unverifiable, internal and subjective experience.
 Some states, however, require the physical symptoms of an NEID claim to be more severe than sleeplessness, loss of appetite or anxiety.
 In addition to the physical symptoms themselves, some states also require that the symptoms show up immediately after the defendant’s negligent act.
-Finally, a few states, including California, no longer require physical symptoms in NEID cases.
+Note that the law in this area is evolving, and a few states no longer require physical symptoms in NEID cases.

 A "bystander case" is where a close family member witnesses or arrives immediately on the scene of an accident where another family member was injured or killed by the defendant's negligence.

-The difference between a bystander case and a typical NEID case is that the plaintiff in a bystander case experienced mental or emotional anguish as a result of seeing or believing a close family member would suffer grave injury, as opposed to being the direct victim of the defendant's negligent act.
+The difference between a bystander case and a typical NEID case is that the plaintiff in a bystander case experienced mental or emotional anguish as a result of seeing a close family member suffer grave injury, as opposed to being the direct victim of the defendant's negligent act.

 For example, where a wife witnesses a husband's severe injury as a result of the defendant's reckless driving (let's say she was in a following car), or she arrives to witness the immediate aftermath, that would likely create an NEID claim in most states.
 A close friend of the husband witnessing the same accident, however, could not sue for NEID.
 Note that even in states that typically apply the impact or zone of danger rule, the court will apply the foreseeability rule to a "bystander" case.